med-khalil/SheSolves-4.0/7_ Problem7/Statement.md

 Since Anas is pressed for time and afraid to get caught he want to open the lock using the least amount of moves possible.

-Can you figure out the minimum number of moves that he need to unlock the safe?
+Can you figure out the minimum number of moves that he needs to unlock the safe?
 ## Input :
 The first line contains a single integer n (1 ≤ n ≤ 1000) —- the number of disks on the combination lock.
 The second line contains a string of n digits — the original state of the disks.